Graduate Certificate in Children's Mental Health

 - Complete the Children’s Mental Health Graduate Certificate Application, which can be found on the program website.

-- Have graduated from or currently be students in an accredited or approved program of social work, psychology, counseling/special education, or a related field.
+- Have graduated from or currently be students in an accredited or approved graduate program of social work, psychology, special education, or a related field.

-- Have completed a prerequisite or corequisite course in child development.
+- Have completed a course in child development.

 |PSY/EDSE/SWK A691||Children's Mental Health Systems of Care||3|

-A total of 13 credits is required for the certificate.
+A minimum of 12 credits is required for the certificate.

 Program Student Learning Outcomes

-The program is designed to expand specific skills and clinical experiences in children’s mental health and allow students to expand their expertise through a multidisciplinary understanding of children’s mental health practices in Alaska.
-Outcomes for the program are based on state and national competency guidelines for children’s mental health.
+The program is designed to expand specific skills and clinical experiences in children’s mental health and allow students to expand their expertise through an interprofessional understanding of children’s mental health practices.
+Specific infant/early childhood mental health (IECMH) competencies are also integrated into course content to address the workforce development needs.
+Outcomes for the program are based on state and national competency guidelines for children’s mental health as well as the Alaska Infant and Early Childhood Mental Health competencies.
 Students who complete this program will be able to:

-- understand systems of care as they apply to children’s mental health.
+- Describe systems of care and interprofessional practice related to children's mental health.